used minibuses reserved for the personal use of large families (at least 9 family members)

 Minibuses (except those reserved for the personal use of large families (at least 9 family members))

-Vehicles used to transport school children, including taxis
+Vehicles used to transport school children

 Emergency vehicles, with the exception of buses and minibuses recognized by the SAAQ as emergency vehicles, as the latter are required to undergo a mechanical inspection every 6 months

-Motorcycles and scooters used by driving schools
+Motorcycles, mopeds and motorized scooters used by driving schools

 Tow trucks with a gross vehicle weight rating of less than 4,500 kg

 Vehicles with a gross vehicle weight ratingA vehicle's weight, including its maximum load capacity, according to the manufacturer's specifications. of 4,500 kg or more, except for:

 vehicles with a net weightWeight of the vehicle and the equipment permanently attached to it, excluding the weight of its load. of 4,000 kg or less that originally had an open truck box and a tailgate (pickup truck) and are registered as passenger vehicles

 sport utility vehicles with a net weight of 4,000 kg or less